UNICORE-EU/.github/profile/README.md

 Do you want to try out UINICORE?
 Have a look at ["Getting started"](https://unicore-docs.readthedocs.io/en/latest/gettingstarted.html) and this ["How to"](https://unicore-docs.readthedocs.io/en/latest/howto-singlecluster.html) guide.

-Binary files can be downloaded [from Sourceforge](https://sourceforge.net/projects/unicore/files) or via the GitHub releases sections of the various components.
+Binary files can be downloaded via the GitHub releases sections of the various components.

 #### UNICORE